opendatasoft/ods-documentation/source/glossary.rst

    * * JSON (JavaScript Object Notation)

        `Source <https://en.wikipedia.org/wiki/JSON>`_
-     * JSON (JavaScript Object Notation) is an open-standard format that uses human-readable text to transmit data objects consisting of attribute–value pairs.
+     * JSON (JavaScript Object Notation) is an open-standard format that uses human-readable text to transmit data objects consisting of attribute√êvalue pairs.
 It is the most common data format used for asynchronous browser/server communication (AJAJ), largely replacing XML which is used by AJAX.
    * * Keyword (dataset)

      * Keywords help understand the data content of the dataset.
 They are used to filter, search and browse datasets by content.
 Keywords are non constrained and can be typed freely.